Carokyp/Forest-Pals/README.md

 <p align="center">
 <img src="assets/images/screenshots/highscore.png" alt="Player Name Form Screenshot" width="600" />
 </p>

 - Top 5 fastest completion times are saved and displayed
+- Pre-populated with sample player names and times as part of the game to give players initial scores to beat
 - Scores persist using browser localStorage (survives browser restarts)
 - New scores are automatically sorted by completion time
 - Latest score is highlighted for easy identification